Cost-benefit analysis of credit cards

 Chase Marriott Bonvoy Boundless Card

 When I was young (and poor), I used to search for hotels at Expedia or other travel sites to find good deals.
-But as I got older (and richer), my time and comfortable sleep is more important, so unless I find something attractive through American Express, I just go for Marriott.
+But as I got older (and richer), my time and a good night’s sleep have become more important, so unless I find something attractive through American Express, I just go for Marriott.
 With an annual fee of $95, the Chase Marriott Bonvoy Boundless Card gives a free night (which is easily worth more than the annual fee) and points.
 However, I don’t use it that often, so I may cancel it at some point.